Fandel-Lin/MapLocator/0_map_segmentation/readme.txt

 --controller: default to "auto" (choose among "topo", "pp1300", "nickel", "auto")
 ```

-Please adjust the controller depending on the datasets, or use "auto" to proceed with a classifier.
+Please adjust the controller based on the datasets, or use "auto" to proceed with a classifier automatically.